Embossing and engraving are two commonly utilized metal tag marking processes.

-Embossing is one of the most trusted process for tag marking, and for good reason.
-It adorns nameplates with extremely durable information, and is effective in nearly any environment.
+Embossing is one of the most trusted processes for tag marking, and for good reason.
+It adorns nameplates with extremely durable information and is effective in nearly any environment.

-Embossed tags are very cost-effective at high quantities, or can be marked in small batches using an embossing machine.
+Embossed tags are very cost-effective in high quantities, or can be marked in small batches using an embossing machine.

 Engraved information is long-lasting, and will tolerate a great deal of wear.
 Keep in mind, this does require a thicker tag material to accommodate the deep impressions.